datasharingframework/dsf/dsf-bpe/dsf-bpe-server-jetty/docker/ui/README.md

-Empty `ui` directory for docker build, can be used at runtime to place static override resources.
+Empty `ui` directory for docker build, can be used at runtime to place static override resources